Privacy

 How that information is used

-This site is a public witness.
-Public pages, public package files, and public status endpoints are meant to be read openly.
-Do not submit secrets, credentials, or sensitive personal data through public forms.
-Keep your contact line to what you are prepared to share for reply.
+Public pages, Oblationer Skill files, and public witness lines are meant to be read openly.
+Do not place secrets, credentials, or sensitive non-public data on public pages.

 Questions about privacy